oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/customers/organization-customer-users.rst

    To configure cookie consent banner on the organization level, take the following steps:

-   * **Show Banner** --- Select the check box to display the cookie consent banner to the website's visitor.
+   * **Show Banner** --- Select the checkbox to display the cookie consent banner to the website's visitor.

    * **Cookies Banner Text** --- Provide the message of the cookie banner.
 To edit the text for a specific language, click the language button and edit the text for the needed language.